 Should I Start Taking Vitamins for Cataracts Prevention?

-It’s always best to discuss vitamins with your doctor before you start taking them.
+It’s no secret that we’re huge vitamin advocates here at Rebuild Your Vision.
+However, it’s always best to discuss vitamins with your doctor before you start taking them.
 Perhaps you already get more than enough from your diet.
 Or, perhaps you’re not getting nearly enough.

 The key is regular checkups with the eye doctor so they can monitor your eyes’ health.
 Your eye doctor can assess the eyes for signs of cataracts or track the disease progression.
 They will likely suggest some lifestyle changes such as quitting smoking, exercising more, and getting a more nutritious diet.